Immediate methods of payment 003-10030000

 RTGS is a priority direct credit payment method that facilitates the real time settlement of payments between financial institutions.

-RTGS payments can take a few hours to appear in a customer's account after settlement.
+RTGS payments can take a few hours to show in a customer's account after settlement.
 This depends on the size of the financial institution and their processing capabilities.
 Payments to smaller banks and credit unions may take up to 2 business days to be received into the customer's account.

 All fees, charges and processing timeframes applicable to RTGS payments are determined by the receiving financial institution, and are not controlled by, or available to, Services Australia.
 Customers need to negotiate any fees and charges directly with their financial institution.